Public Engagement, World Economic Forum, firstname.lastname@example.org

 About The Davos Agenda

 The Davos Agenda is a pioneering mobilization of global leaders aimed at rebuilding trust to shape the principles, policies and partnerships needed in 2021.
-It features a full week of global programming dedicated to helping leaders choose innovative and bold solutions to stem the pandemic and drive a robust recovery over the next year.
-Heads of state, CEOs, civil society leaders, and global media will actively participate in almost 100 sessions across five themes.
-Media can register here.
+A full week of global programming is under way, dedicated to helping leaders choose innovative and bold solutions to stem the pandemic and drive a robust recovery over the next year.
+Heads of state, chief executives, civil society leaders and the global media are participating in almost 100 sessions spanning five themes.

 All opinions expressed are those of the author.
 The World Economic Forum Blog is an independent and neutral platform dedicated to generating debate around the key topics that shape global, regional and industry agendas.